konifar/English/kotonohanoniwa.md

 # The garden of word

-Until I enter the high school, I think I don't know anything.
+Until I enter the high school two months ago, I think I don't know anything.

+When I was a child, sky is closer, yes, so much closer.

 I broght breakfast.